imdividual/physics-engine/README.md

 * Browserify
 * node-gameloop

 Clone the repository, `cd <path>/physics-sandbox` and run `npm install`.

+To build project: `./build`

-To build project, run `.build` To run project, `node <path>/physics-sandbox`
+To run server: `node <path>/physics-sandbox`

-It is recommended to run client on Chrome on localhost 127.0.0.1:8080 with default port `8080`
+It is recommended to run client on Chrome on localhost with default port `:8080` for testing.

+## Features

+* Velocity, acceleration, momentum, gravity
+* Polygon collision detection and resolution
+* Impulse resolution